lucasbarber78/restaurant-review-scraper/docs/USER_GUIDE.md

 - **Update URLs regularly**: Restaurant listing URLs can change over time
 - **Set reasonable date ranges**: Scraping years of reviews can be time-consuming
 - **Run during off-hours**: Websites may be more responsive during non-peak times
-- **Use the Browserbase version**: It's more reliable and less likely to be blocked
+- **Use the enhanced version**: It's more reliable and less likely to be blocked for Yelp
+- **Avoid headless mode**: Running with visible browser windows reduces detection likelihood

 ### Avoiding Common Issues